mrocklin/blog/_posts/work/2018-11-27-uk-met-visit.md

 brief summary on how the software accomplishes this.
 A pretty constant message in this talk was ...

-> other institutions like yours already do this and are seeing transformative change
+> other institutions like yours have already adopted this approach and are experiencing transformative change as a result

-We provided social proof by showing that lots of other popular projects and developer communities integrate with these tools, and that many large government organizations (peers to the UK Met Office) are already adopting these tools and seeing efficiency gains.
+We provide social proof by showing that lots of other popular projects and developer communities integrate with these tools, and that many large government organizations (peers to the UK Met Office) are already adopting these tools and seeing efficiency gains.